kevingeo971/Video-Compression-Using-Deep-Learning-/README.md

 this is still the code that would be reviewed.
 The instructors Joy Arulraj and TA Jaeho Bang are aware of the project pivot accordingly.

 # Team Contributions
-Each team member contributed evenly to the code generation and data collection.
+Each team member contributed evenly to the code generation and data collection and data manipulation.

 # Contents of the Repo: